 Mission San Antonio de Padua Layout, Floor Plan, Buildings and Grounds

-By the time of the first written records at Mission San Antonio de Padua, the first buildings were completed.
-In 1776, they put a mortar and tile roof on their building (the first in California) and completed adobe buildings for the neophytes.
-There were also storerooms, barracks, warehouses, and shops, and an irrigation ditch carried water to the fields from the river.
+By 1774, the first buildings were completed.
+In 1776, they put a red tile roof on their building (the first in California) and completed adobe buildings for the neophytes.
+There were also storerooms, barracks, warehouses, and shops, and an irrigation ditch to carry water to the fields from the river.

 In 1779-1980, a new church was built.
 It was 133 feet long.
 The first horizontal-powered water mill in California was built in the early 1800s, and another new church was completed in 1813.

 After Father Ambris died in 1882, the church statues were moved to Mission San Miguel for safe-keeping.
 The buildings were abandoned.
-An antique dealer stripped off the tile roof and sold the tiles for use on a railroad station.
+An antique dealer took off the tile roof and sold them.
 The adobe walls began to deteriorate.
-Efforts to restore the church started in 1903, but the 1906... earthquake damaged it beyond repair.
+Efforts to restore the church started in 1903, but a 1906 earthquake damaged it beyond repair.
 Eventually, only a few arches were left.